Sunil Deshmukh: Janvikas Congress Party and Amravati Municipal Corporation election, 2012

 Having been expelled from the Indian National Congress due to his rebellion in the Vidhan Sabha election, 2009, Deshmukh formed his own political party called Janvikas Congress Party in December 2011.
 This was done keeping in mind the Amravati Municipal Corporation elections which were conducted in February 2012.
 His traditional supporters, including three former Mayors of Amravati, joined this party.
 Janvikas Congress won seven seats in the Amravati Municipal Corporation election.

 Vidhan Sabha Elections, 2014

 In the Maharashtra Vidhan Sabha Elections which were held on 15 October 2014, Deshmukh contested from Amravati constituency on a Bharatiya Janata Party ticket.
 Nitin Gadkari was reportedly very keen to make Deshmukh the BJP candidate from Amravati.
 On 26 September 2014, Deshmukh officially joined BJP in the presence of Nitin Gadkari in Nagpur and filled his nomination from Amravati Vidhan Sabha constituency the next day.
 He defeated sitting MLA, Raosaheb Shekhawat, by 35,072 votes.

 In 2017 his party won another 45 seats in Amravati Municipal Council election under Deshmukh's leadership.

 Rejoined Congress

-On June 17 2021 it was reported that Sunil Deshmukh will join the Congress Again.
+On June 17 2021 it was reported that Sunil Deshmukh was to join the Congress again.
 He said he is a congressman by heart and does not have any issue with the BJP personally.